-On March 13, 2012, Nancy’s 27-year-old son Peter was diagnosed with ALS.
+On March 13, 2012, Nancy’s 27 year old son Peter was diagnosed with ALS.
 Her family’s world changed in a moment.
 They were told that there is no treatment or cure and the prognosis was 2-5 years.
 Since that day, Nancy has immersed herself in the ALS community as an advocate and thought leader.
-In the past 4 years Nancy has traveled and networked to the offices of CEO’s, Senators, Congressmen, top doctors and governmental authorities.
+She has traveled and networked to the offices of CEO’s, Senators, Congressmen, top doctors and governmental authorities.
 She has testified in Washington DC on Capitol Hill, at the White House and to an FDA panel regarding important issues affecting the ALS community.
-Nancy has developed strong relationships with executives at both the local and national levels of ALS organizations involved in research, patient support, advocacy and fundraising.
+Nancy has developed strong relationships with many ALS organizations involved in research, patient support, advocacy and fundraising as well as ALS priority pharmaceutical companies.
+She has helped build strong relationships between the ALS Association and new strategic business partners such as Major League Baseball.

-August 2014, Nancy’s son Peter along with their family and supporters inspired the ALS Ice Bucket Challenge to go viral, raising $220 million for the ALS Association and its global partners.
+August 2014, Nancy’s son Peter along with their family and supporters, better known as Team Frate Train, inspired the ALS Ice Bucket Challenge to go viral, raising $220 million for the ALS Association and its global partners.
 During that August and the months following, Nancy has done many domestic and international television, magazine and web interviews.
-She has also been speaking at many events both domestically and internationally inspiring others with their story and continuing the momentum created for their cause, ALS.
+Her speaking engagements have taken her around the country and the globe, inspiring others with her family's story and continuing the momentum created for their cause, ALS.

 Upon her son’s ALS diagnosis, Nancy Frates was presented with an unacceptable prognosis and the absence of any treatment for his disease.
 Nancy takes the audience on her family’s tragic yet beautiful journey, entwined with the origins of the historic ALS Ice Bucket Challenge.
 Her delivery is enhanced with a clarity and passion that only a mother can express while inspiring audiences to account for their own outlook on their life’s challenges.